rocky/emacs-test-simple/README.md

 Press C-x C-e at the `test-simple-run` line to run this test file.
 Then press C-x C-z, which is customizable by `test-simple-runner-key`, to run it more.
 If you have installed `bpr` package, use it by default because it only pops up window when the running program exits abnormally.

+`test-simple-run` can be called interactively.
+In this case, the command line is set above as the simplest case.
+But you run test with dependency, you must use the sexp comment form.

+    ;;;; (test-simple-run "emacs -batch -L %s -L %s -l %s" (file-name-directory (locate-library "test-simple.elc")) (file-name-directory (locate-library "foo")) buffer-file-name)

 *Author:*  Rocky Bernstein <rocky@gnu.org> <br>
 [![endorse](https://api.coderwall.com/rocky/endorsecount.png)](https://coderwall.com/rocky)